StefanoSamele/HiddenMarkovModelPoSTagger/README.md

 ## About HMM and PoS Tagging

-Hidden Markov Model is a classical formulation for a well known problem: given an input sequence of element (the output of a markov process) we would like to reconstruct the hidden states.
+Hidden Markov Model is a classical formulation for a well known problem: given an input sequence of elements (the output of a markov process) we would like to reconstruct the hidden states.
 In our case we would like to tag, i.e. assigning a specific label, to each word in a corpus from a pre-defined set of labels.
 Main idea is that the probability of a word w_i to have a tag t_i (with i = 1....n) is described as: